Our Team

 Program Director

-Kel graduated from Bethel University with a degree in Communications.
+Kel has been with CIS for 3.5 years.
+She graduated from Bethel University with a degree in Communications.
 She has worked with teens and communities through various nonprofits over the last seven years.
 She is deeply passionate about creating meaningful relationships with young people in order to help them succeed in school and life.
 Kel actively seeks out new and exciting ways to connect with young people.
 Whether she was leading a dirt bike restorative justice program, on a week-long Boundary Waters camping trip for teens who have experienced trauma or leading a youth voice community art cohort, she believes in the value of connection.
 Kel is excited to bring her passion for relationships to CIS and to see the powerful impact it can have on students and the Hastings community.